BeehiveForum/BeehiveForum/docs/readme.txt

 1.2.1 Archive Extraction
 ========================

-How you extract the contents of the BeehiveForum distribution archive is very important.
+How you extract the contents of the Beehive Forum distribution archive is very important.
 At all times please ensure that you retain the directory structure of the archive.
 If everything has been extracted correctly you should be presented with a directory that looks a bit like this: